elastic/ecs/rfcs/text/0037-host-metrics.md

 ## Concerns

-One of the concerns is it needs to be figured out how to migrate to the new fields with the existing shippers.
+* One of the concerns is it needs to be figured out how to migrate to the new fields with the existing shippers.

-Not all metrics might be available on all operating systems.
+* Not all metrics might be available on all operating systems.
 How will we deal with this limitation?
+* [host.cpu.usage](https://github.com/elastic/ecs/blob/main/schemas/host.yml#L122) already exist, how do the new fields relate to it.
 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->